 Windows IP Configuration.
 Successfully flushed the DNS Resolver Cache.

-Display DNS Cache
+How to display DNS Cache

 If you wish to confirm if the DNS cache has been cleared, you can type the following command and hit Enter:

-This will display the DNS cache entries, if any.
+This will display the DNS cache entries if any.

-Turn Off or Turn On DNS Cache
+How to Turn Off or Turn On DNS Cache

 To turn off DNS caching for a particular session, type

 To turn on DNS caching, type

-Of course, when you restart the computer, the DNC caching will in any case be turned on.
+Of course, when you restart the computer, the DNC caching will, in any case, be turned on.

-Disable DNS Cache
+How to Disable DNS Cache